Food handler training and certification program

 As an owner or operator, why should my staff be certified food handlers?

 The Ministry of Health requires that all food premises have at least one certified food handler present at the establishment during all hours of operation.
-It is important to have more than one staff certified to ensure that there is adequate coverage available at all times.
+It is important to have more than one staff certified to ensure this regulatory requirement is met.

 The course begins with a brief introduction to food safety and speaks to the legislation that enforces food safety standards in Canada and in Ontario.
 Topics are relevant to your food premises and all staff working within.